 Now add 1 teaspoon of vanilla to the hot caramel sauce and stir until blended well. ***Please note that when adding the vanilla to the hot caramel sauce the mixture will bubble and steam until it is fully blended in.
 Be careful not to stand directly over the pan during this process.

 Immediately, pour the hot caramel mixture over the popped popcorn and stir with a long-handled wooden spoon or metal spoon.
 Be careful not to get the hot caramel sauce on your skin because it may burn you.
 Work quickly because the caramel sauce will cool quickly.

 Doesn’t that look delicious????
 I wish I could give you a bite!

-All of the ingredients in this recipe are naturally gluten-free so it is a great snack to take to parties if some of the guests are gluten intolerant.
-Just be careful if you add extra ingredients; such as candied nuts, candies, sprinkles, etc… these additions may or may not be gluten free so be sure to check before adding them.
+All of the ingredients in this recipe are naturally gluten-free so it is a great snack to take to parties, particularly if some of the guests are gluten intolerant.

 When you are stirring the caramel sauce into the popcorn, you can also add chopped nuts, sprinkles, candies, chopped cookie pieces, etc… Just let your imagination go wild and see what combinations you can come up with.